Home / Blog / Best Practices for Managing Multi-Cloud Environments

 10 Best Practices for Managing Multi-cloud Environments

 Managing multi-cloud environments is challenging but not impossible.
-Often, organizations find that with the right resources and services to manage the complexity of their multi-cloud environment, they can effectively supports their cloud initiatives.
+With the right resources and services to manage the complexity of the multi-cloud environment, organizations can effectively support their cloud initiatives.

 Involve appropriate stakeholders

-IT and security teams need to work together for a successful multi-cloud security strategy.
-Additionally, business leadership should be included to ensure that the deployment addresses business requirements and desired business outcomes.
+IT and security teams need to collaborate for a successful multi-cloud security strategy.
+Additionally, business leadership should be included to ensure the deployment addresses business requirements and desired business outcomes.

 Set roles and responsibilities

-People, processes, and technologies work together to achieve Shared Security Responsibilities.
-Organizations need a cloud architect to design, implement, and deploy the cloud.
-They also need consistent processes for monitoring, identifying, and responding to threats.
+People, processes, and technologies work together to achieve shared security responsibilities.
+Organizations need a cloud architect to design, implement, and deploy the cloud as well as consistent processes for monitoring, identifying, and responding to threats.

 Define a clear strategy that includes security

-Organizations should start with a clear strategy built upon input from all stakeholders and ensure that security is built into it from the beginning.
+Organizations should start with a clear strategy with input from all stakeholders and ensure that security is built into it from the beginning.
 Waiting until the tail end of deployment makes securing the environment more challenging.
-These processes should incorporate pre-breach and post-breach responsibilities.
+These processes should incorporate pre- and post-breach responsibilities.

 Synchronize security policies